houseofcat/turbocookedrabbit/README.md

  * Unmarshal bytes to your struct!
  * Profit!

- What about Compcryption (a word I just made up)?
+ What about Comcryption (a word I just made up)?

  Good lord, fine!